Cannabis Industry Trends to Look Out for in 2021

 Lesser-Known Cannabinoids Take Center Stage

-Sure, you've probably heard plenty about marijuana's two most prevalent psychoactive and medicinal components, THC and CBD, but how much do you know about THCV, CBG, or CBN?
+Sure, you've probably heard plenty about marijuana's two most prevalent psychoactive and medicinal components, THC and CBD, but how much do you know about THCV, CBG or CBN?
 Many know THCV and CBG for their invigorating, mind-clearing properties, while CBN contributes to relaxation and better sleep.
 These lesser-known cannabinoids are already being isolated in gummies, extracts, flower and more.
 Expect to see a lot more than just THC and CBD on dispensary menus over the next year.
+Additionally, we've seen a lot other compounds like Delta-8 and natural substances like Kratom hitting the shelves in some states.

 AI Is Coming to Your Local Dispensary